 - Does not imitate actions or words by age 2

-- Does not follow simple instructions by age two
+- He/she does not follow simple instructions by age two

 - Does not understand verbal instructions without needing gestures